gaehlerm/SoftwareEngineering/README.md

 // aggregates should be small.
 They are always a single transaction to the DB.

 Aggregates are a combination of several other objects.
 They typically consist of some entities and value objects.
 An example of an aggregate is a car.
 The car has a global ID which is its root entity.
 A car consists of an engine, a chassis and tires.
 Let's say that the tires wear off and once in a while you have to change them.
 This makes them an entity of the car.
 Meanwhile the engine and the chassis never change their state.
 These are value objects.
 The whole car is the only thing that can be accessed from the outside.
 The engine, chassis and the tires can only be accessed from within the car object.
 Once the tires are worn off, they are disposed off at the recycling plant.
 The recycling plant is probably modeled by a different domain model.
-There no one cares anymore about how worn off a single tire is.
+At the recycling plant no one cares anymore about how worn off a single tire is.
 The recycling plant simply consists of one huge pile of old tires.
+The tire becomes a value object.
 // Ddd p.127?

 ```py